Executive Order 12866: History

-Origin of benefit-cost analysis -- President Reagan's Executive Order 12291
+Origin of benefit-cost analysis: President Ford's Executive Order 11821 and the Council on Wage and Price Stability

+President Gerald Ford's organized, comprehensive effort at regulatory reform, and to address inflationary impact of federal government activities and regulation, began with establishment of the Council on Wage and Price Stability (CWPS) in August 1974.
+The council was charged with monitoring the private sector economy, and reviewing government programs to determine their impact on inflation.
+In November 1974, President Ford issued Executive Order 11821, which established procedures for preparing Inflation Impact Statements, that required agencies to evaluate economic impact of regulatory proposals, specifically their effects on productivity and competition, and to submit those statements to CWPS for review.

+President Reagan's Executive Order 12291

 Executive Order 12291 required OIRA review for regulations that "may [h]ave an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities."